SpechtLabs/tka/README.md

 We love [Teleport][gh-teleport] dearly, and it was a major inspiration for this project.
 It's a robust, production-proven system that handles multi-protocol access with powerful SSO, audit, and session recording features.

 That said, we needed something just for Kubernetes, something much lighter weight, and most importantly, something that works with our existing Tailscale setup.
 Why have two ZTNA systems that provide _almost_ the same features, when you can go out of your way to waste time building your own thing, learn a ton in the process, and make it integrate better into your existing setup?

+### What about [Tailscale's API server proxy]

+Tailscale’s Kubernetes Operator is a fantastic way to access your Kubernetes cluster over the tailnet.
+It can proxy requests to the Kubernetes API and impersonate users or groups based on tailnet identity, allowing you to define fine-grained access via standard Kubernetes RBAC.
+It’s a great fit for many use cases.

+However, we wanted a different model of access.
+Our idea around access is about dynamically provisioning ephemeral Service Accounts for users, with the Cluster Role Bindings configured via the tailscale ACL file.
+With `tka`, we can define ephemeral access with zero-permission-by-default but still tie in to a kube-native experience.

 ## How It Works